stat6250-w18/course-questions-wiki/week-05/README.md

 - *Answer* (aacharya4−stat6250): When PROC SQL statement is used to load data, it loads all records of a dataset into the memory from the memory at one go.
 In case of DATA step, records are loaded into the memory one by one from disk.
 - *Question* (cnguyen77-stat6250): What are the pros of using Proc sql in SAS?
 - *Question* (sbagdi-stat6250): What is the limitation of PROC SQL over the Retain and Keep statements in SAS?
+- *Answer* (sbagdi-stat6250): Only data sets that can fit in the memory can be processed in PROC SQL.
 - *Question* (asharda-stat6250): What is one of the drawback of using proc sql?